Village Votes: Do mountain bikers deter hikers from accessing the trail system?

 And if you’re up for it, share the link with your Snowmass friends and family.
 The more people who participate, the better the community can understand the mountain biker-hiker relationship on Snowmass trails.

-Once the results are in, Snowmass Sun staff will analyze the results and write a follow-up story, which will run with the next survey in the Dec.
+Once the results are in, Snowmass Sun staff will analyze them and write a follow-up story, which will run with the next survey in the Dec.
 18 edition.

 Questions?
 Comments?
 Concerns?
 Please email firstname.lastname@example.org.